owncast/owncast.github.io/docs/custom-assets.md

 By creating a `data/public` directory and putting your own files there you can serve any assets that you wish to make publicly available for any reason.

+Owncast 0.3.0 writes plugin-hosted files under `data/public/plugins/`, so do not place your own files there.

 Afterward, you will be able to access these assets via the `/public` path on your Owncast web server.
 For example:

 `https://stream.example.com/public/image.png`